The Gingerbread Girl: Plot summary

 Emily knows that she does not have much time, and hears her father's voice in her head, giving her advice.
-She uses her strong legs to splinter the duct tape and free her lower body.
-She looks for a knife to release her arms, but settles on the corner of the island in the middle of the kitchen.
-Now freed, Emily attacks Pickering when he returns.
-After temporarily knocking him out, Emily escapes from his house and makes it to the beach.
-She hears Pickering behind her and realizes, in a rather odd coincidence, that she has been "training" for this moment.
+She wobbles the chair to break the tape holding it to the floor then walks it to the fridge, where she smashes the back against it.
+With a hand loose she grabs a knife and starts to cut herself free.
+Pickering returns and she attacks him, then escapes out a window to the beach and starts running.
+Pickering is yards behind her, armed with a pair of scissors.

 Though exhausted from her imprisonment, Emily's months of running serve her well.
-She keeps well ahead of Pickering, who has armed himself with a pair of scissors.
+She keeps well ahead of Pickering.
 Emily encounters a young Latino man on the beach and begs for help, but he doesn't understand her cries.
 Pickering appears and tries to use Spanish to convince the man that Emily is with him, but Emily's fearful expression convinces the young man otherwise.
 Enraged, Pickering brutally slaughters the man with his scissors.

-Emily, tiring quickly, runs into the ocean.
+Emily, tiring, runs into the ocean.
 Pickering follows her, but begins to flounder.
-Emily gasps as she figures out what is happening—Pickering cannot swim.
+Emily gasps as she realises that Pickering cannot swim.
 Emily manages to escape him, and sits on the shoreline to watch as Pickering drowns.
-When he finally goes under, Emily tells herself that a shark or some other creature attacked him.
-She wonders why, and guesses that it is a part of the human condition.
-Her long ordeal over, Emily stands and shouts at the birds flying about, and prepares to go home.
+Her ordeal over, Emily stands and shouts at the birds flying about, and prepares to go home.